DevG06/Speech-Sentiment-Analysis/README.md

-Certainly!
-Here is a sample README for your deep learning project:

 Audio Emotion Recognition
 Overview
 This project aims to analyze audio files from four popular datasets (CREMA-D, RAVDESS, TESS, and SAVEE) to predict the emotion of the speaker using deep learning techniques.